 Do not try to shift to P (Park) if the vehicle is moving.
 If you do, you could damage the transmission.
 Shift to P (Park) only when the vehicle is stopped.

 If you add electrical parts or accessories, you could change the way the engine operates.
-Any resulting damage would not be (Continued)
+Any resulting damage would not be covered by the vehicle warranty.

 Caution (Continued)